 Why is UMOCA the Hosting Organization?

-Our organization was established in 1931 with a philosophical emphasis on community, education, inclusion and support of artists.
+UMOCA was established in 1931 with a philosophical emphasis on community, education, inclusion and support of artists.
 It is because of this 90-year legacy of dedication to working artists, that UMOCA is the ideal organization to host an art residency program.
-UMOCA is one of the few museums that follows the Working Artists in a Greater Economy Guidelines when establishing honoraria for each gallery and number of artists included in each exhibitions, ensuring that all artists are fairly and equally compensated for their work.
+UMOCA is one of the few museums that follows the Working Artists in a Greater Economy Guidelines when establishing honoraria, ensuring that all artists are fairly and equally compensated for their work.

 What Does it Take to Run the AIR program?

-The AIR program is ran by UMOCA’s Curator, Jared Steffensen, who brings out wealth of knowledge as an artist, educator, and curator.
+The AIR program is run by Jared Steffensen, who brings a wealth of knowledge to the program as he, himself is an artist, educator, and curator.
 He earned his BFA in Intermedia Sculpture form the University of Utah in 2002, and his MFA in Studio Art from the University of Texas at Austin in 2006.
+Jared has been with UMOCA since 2009.
 The AIR studio space is house in the museum and the AIR and Exit Galleries are set aside for the artists to present their work at the end of their residency.

 How Can You Support AIR artists?

-Each AIR artist receives a $1,000 stipend so that they can research and produce their exhibitions during their time as residences.
+Each AIR artist receives a $1,000 stipend so that they can research and produce their exhibitions during their time as residence.
 We are always looking for generous donors to help cover these costs and support AIR artists.
+See our brochure, HERE.